top of page

 • The whole school community feels valued and respected

-• Students enjoy a safe, positive environment to learn, create and play
+• Pupils enjoy a safe, positive environment to learn, create and play

 • All children are given the opportunity to access a key staff member to speak openly with and about any issues they’re facing